rodrigoSyscop/macOS-like-a-boss/README.md

 ```

-Did you see git completions being installed on `Caveats` section?
+Did you see the git completions being installed on `Caveats` section?
 Now try typing:

 ```bash